angelo-munoz/learn-to-code/chatgpt-prompts/readme.md

 | --- | ---|
 | [Long response above](#no-prompt-reply) | The Sun is a star located at the center of our Solar System, made mostly of hydrogen and helium.
 It produces energy through nuclear fusion, where hydrogen atoms fuse to form helium, releasing light and heat.
 For more details, you can visit [NASA's Sun page](https://www.nasa.gov/sun) and [ESA's Sun science overview](https://www.esa.int/Science_Exploration/Space_Science/The_Sun).|

+** So, which one do you prefer?
+The long, unformatted response, or the shorter more accurate response? **

+## Bonus
+Try these bonus examples and make them better.
+1. On the KAAC website, which 3 high schools have won the most state overall championships?
+2. Buy tickets for 2028 Los Angeles olympics
+3. Information on Greek columns.
+4. Greek and Roman gods counterparts